FrediBach/Blowson/README.md

 ## Optional values

 Key value pairs that don't show up in every entry are handled as optional and randomly added to new entries.

+## Step detection

+Let's say you have the numbers 25, 50 and 100 in your sample data.
+In this case we assume, that only 25, 50, 75 and 100 is a possible random number.
+It respects the steps.